iskhare/iskhare.github.io/_pages/about.md

   animate();
 }

-// Initialize the network when page loads document.addEventListener('DOMContentLoaded', createNeuralNetwork);
+// Initialize the network when the window has finished loading window.addEventListener('load', createNeuralNetwork);
 </script>

 Publications and Preprints